No Cook Refrigerator Pickles (Slices + Spears)

 - Pickling instructions: Let the jar cool on the counter until it reaches room temperature.
 Once cooled, put the jar into the refrigerator and let the cucumbers pickle for at least two hours before serving, but for best results serve after at least 24 hours.
 Quick pickled cucumbers are good up to one month in the refrigerator.

-- Vinegar: White vinegar, red wine vinegar, white wine vinegar, and apple cider vinegar are the best vinegar choices for this pickled vegetable recipe.
+- What type of vinegar?
+White vinegar, red wine vinegar, white wine vinegar, and apple cider vinegar are the best vinegar choices for this pickled vegetable recipe.
 We used red wine vinegar in the post instructional photos.

 - Recommended jar: Because cucumbers are a tall vegetable, choose a tall jar so that they fit with about ½ – 1 inch (2-3 cm) space below the lid.

 - Other recommended tools: small saucepan, cutting board, knife set, glass jars

 - Prep ahead and storage: Refrigerator pickled cucumbers should be made at least 2 hours before serving, but for best results make at least 24-48 hours ahead.
 Keep pickled cucumbers refrigerated and they can be enjoyed for up to one month.
 Do not freeze pickled cucumbers.